mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 ## Limitations

-If you suffer from command line phobia, templ obviously isn't the tool for you.
+If you suffer from command line phobia, templ obviously isn't the right tool.
 If you're just unfamiliar and ready to [give the command line a try](http://rik.smith-unna.com/command_line_bootcamp/?id=ko66eewt3v), maybe templ could work for you.

 Currently, there's no really slick way to add inline images using templ.